NataliaLKB/learn-git-basics/README.md

 ![git reflog example](./img/git-reflog.png)

 Find the commit name of the last commit you did (the third time that you recorded) and copy the short hash in yellow.
 Checkout back to that commit, and `git diff timeline-practise` there should be no difference.
-Checkout back to `timeline-practise` and push up to Github to make a PR to master.
+Checkout back to `timeline-practise` and push up to Github to make a pull request to master.
 Make sure you first check that it is up to date with master locally.